Chicxulub crater: Effects

 Due to the relatively shallow water at the impact site, the rock that was vaporized included sulfur-rich gypsum from the lower part of the Cretaceous sequence, and this was injected into the atmosphere.
 This global dispersal of dust and sulfates would have led to a sudden and catastrophic effect on the climate worldwide, instigating large temperature drops and devastating the food chain.
 Researchers stated that the impact not only generated an environmental calamity that extinguished life, but it also induced a vast subsurface hydrothermal system that became an oasis for the recovery of life.
 Using seismic images of the crater in 2008, scientists determined that the impactor landed in deeper water than previously assumed, which may have resulted in increased sulfate aerosols in the atmosphere as a result of more water vapor being available to react with the vaporized anhydrite.
 This could have made the impact even deadlier by rapidly cooling the climate and generating acid rain.

 The emission of dust and particles could have covered the entire surface of Earth for several years, possibly up to a decade, creating a harsh environment for biological life.
 Production of carbon dioxide caused by the destruction of carbonate rocks would have led to a sudden greenhouse effect.
-For over a decade or longer, sunlight would have been blocked from reaching the surface of Earth by the dust particles in the atmosphere, cooling the surface dramatically.
+The large oil field present at the impact site may also have combusted, creating a large cloud of soot further blocking sunlight.
+For a decade or longer, sunlight would have been blocked from reaching the surface of Earth by the dust and soot particles in the atmosphere, cooling the surface dramatically.
 Photosynthesis by plants would also have been interrupted, affecting the entire food chain.
-A model of the event developed by Lomax et al (2001) suggests that net primary productivity rates may have increased to higher than pre-impact levels over the long term because of the high carbon dioxide concentrations.
+A model of the event developed by Lomax et al. (2001) suggests that net primary productivity rates may have increased to higher than pre-impact levels over the long term because of the high carbon dioxide concentrations.